 Human reaction to visual stimuli is significantly more connected to the subconscious thoughts than it is to the conscious ones.
-Interestingly enough, it is very predictable.
+Interestingly enough, it is very predictable, as UX design agencies San Francisco could attest.
 Designers should understand people’s perception and to anticipate the reactions they might have.

 Still, don’t worry if you don’t have the appropriate psychology or human factors training.
 With practice and experience, you will soon be able to distinguish which is the best design and to become a professional interface designer.

 We suggest some outstanding examples for improving user experience, applicable for both software and hardware.

 Contemplative listening may as well be the most applied psychological principle in UX.
 It is a straightforward but gradual process of reflective attention, where designers focus on the needs of their customers and they reflect them back to prove they’ve understood them.

 Observed from a psychological aspect, the procedure builds empathy, where the listener is focused on clarifying what has been said, while the orator starts feeling validated and free from any judgmental interruption.

 With the improvement of their interaction, parties invest more and more trust into each other and they develop meaningful conclusions, which could not be reached otherwise.